AgonConsole8/agon-docs/docs/GPIO.md

 ![](./images/iopinsAL2.png)

-Note that the additional UEXT connector is mounted upside down to the normal numbering scheme, with connections as shown here.
+Note that the additional UEXT connector is mounted upside down to the normal numbering scheme, with the cutout slot at the top.

 ![](./images/io_uext.png)